 Identifying a Child

 Surviving the wait is often the most difficult part of the process for prospective adoptive parents.
 Once a match is made, it can seem like an eternity before the child is born or families are permitted to travel.
 For domestic adoption in Idaho, once the child is born, consent may be given at any time.
-According to Idaho Law § 16-1510A, the birth mother may make the decision to give consent if she is unmarried and the birth father has neither come forward and expressed an interest to raise the child nor registered with the Idaho Putative Father Registry via the Vital Statistics Unit of the Department of Health and Welfare.
-In the event that neither of these take place, the father’s parental rights will be deemed to have been waived, and no notice of the adoption proceedings will be issued to him.
-Written consent to the adoption must take place before an authorized officer, district judge, or a court magistrate.
+According to Idaho Law § 16-1510A, the birth mother may decide to give consent if she is unmarried and the birth father has neither come forward and expressed an interest to raise the child nor registered with the Idaho Putative Father Registry via the Vital Statistics Unit of the Department of Health and Welfare.
+If neither of these takes place, the father’s parental rights will be deemed to have been waived, and no notice of the adoption proceedings will be issued to him.
+Written consent to the adoption must take place before an authorized officer, district judge, or court magistrate.
 Once consent has been given, it becomes irrevocable.

 Welcoming a new child into your home and heart takes some adjustment.
 Regardless of whether a family adopts domestically, from foster care, or internationally, a state-licensed social worker will follow-up with the family for at least six months.
-The purpose of these post-placement visits is to assess how the family is adjusting, offer tips to help ease the transition and to measure the child’s development and milestones.
-For families adopting internationally, these post-placement visits may last over the course of a number of years.
+The purpose of these post-placement visits is to assess how the family is adjusting, offer tips to help ease the transition, and measure the child’s development and milestones.
+For families adopting internationally, these post-placement visits may last over the course of several years.
 Remember, post-placement visits are an important way for foreign countries to ensure their children are in good hands.

 Finalizing the Adoption

 One of the biggest questions many families have is how much will an adoption cost?
 Families pursuing domestic adoption in Idaho can expect to pay for legal, medical, and reasonable living expenses during the birth mother’s pregnancy and up to six weeks postpartum.
-Any financial expense exceeding $500 must be approved by the court and the total financial assistance to the birth parents may not exceed $2,000 without the court’s specific authorization.
+Any financial expense exceeding a certain amount must be approved by the court and the total financial assistance to the birth parents may not exceed a certain amount without the court’s specific authorization.
 Payment may not be made directly to the birth parents, so prospective adoptive parents must use a third-party vendor, such as their adoption agency or an adoption facilitator, to transfer the funds.
 If the birth parents revoke their decision, then the court will order the birth parents to reimburse the prospective adoptive parents for all adoption expenses paid by the prospective adoptive parents to the birth parents.
-The total cost of domestic adoption in Idaho is between $15,000-$40,000, depending on advertising fees and if a family chooses independent or agency adoption.
-Families adopting from foster care in Idaho can expect to pay between $0-$2,500.
+The total cost of domestic adoption in Idaho varies, depending on advertising fees and if a family chooses independent or agency adoption.
+Families adopting from foster care in Idaho can expect to pay various fees.
 These costs include finalizing the adoption, though no fee is charged for home study or post-placement supervision.
-Families adopting internationally can expect to pay between $25,000-$45,000, depending on their country of choice.
+Families adopting internationally can expect to pay more, depending on their country of choice.

 Pursuing adoption can be daunting but it is an incredible journey and a beautiful way to build a family.
 Do you have experience with adoption in Idaho?
 Any tips or advice?